bihor/backendtools/Documentation/Index.rst

 		en

 	:Description:
-		6 admin tools for TYPO3 extension listing, redirects, unused files, images with no alt- or title-tag and links.
+		7 admin tools for TYPO3 extension listing, recent pages, redirects, unused files, images with no alt- or title-tag and links.

 	:Keywords:
 		backend,tools,extensions